Fredrick Brennan

-Personal life
+Background

-Fredrick Brennan was born on February 21, 1994, in Albany, New York.
-He was born with osteogenesis imperfecta (OI), commonly known as brittle bone disease, which stunted his growth and requires him to use a wheelchair.
-He estimates he had broken bones 120 times by the time he was 19.
+Fredrick Brennan was born in Albany, New York on February 21, 1994.
+He was born with osteogenesis imperfecta (OI), commonly known as brittle bone disease, which stunted his growth and required him to use a wheelchair.
+He estimated he had broken bones 120 times by the time he was 19.
 Brennan comes from a multi-generational family with OI, and his mother has the same condition.
 His parents divorced when Brennan was five years old.
-He and his siblings were in his father's custody until Brennan was 14.
-Due to his father's neglect (Brennan never received the necessary surgery to implant intramedullary rods for his OI, resulting in malunions in his upper arms and legs), they were placed into the New York State foster care system, where Brennan remained until he was 16 while his mother went through the legal proceedings to regain custody.
+He and his younger brother were in the custody of their father and lived in Craryville until Brennan was 14, when his father put the boys in the New York State foster care system.
+Brennan had a poor relationship with his father.
+Brennan remained in foster care until he was 16 while his mother went through the legal proceedings to regain custody.
 He then lived with his mother in Atlantic City, New Jersey, until he was 18.
 After graduating from Atlantic City High School in 2012, he chose not to attend college.

-In January 2014, Brennan was robbed of almost $5,000 that he was saving up for a new wheelchair.
+In January 2014, after moving to New York, Brennan was robbed of almost $5,000 that he was saving up for a new wheelchair.
 When the suspect was arrested, Brennan went to the police station for a lineup, but when a bus did not come on the way back, he was left stranded in the snow and later had to be treated for hypothermia.
 He received a personal apology from New York City Police Commissioner William J. Bratton.
 His employer RazorClicks began a donation campaign to help gather the remaining funds for a new wheelchair; $15,000 USD ($ in dollars) was raised in two months.

 Brennan wrote an article in 2014 supporting the voluntary sterilization of people with similar severe inheritable genetic conditions.
-In the article, Brennan states that only The Daily Stormer, a white supremacist and neo-Nazi website, would agree to publish it.
+The article appeared on The Daily Stormer, a white supremacist and neo-Nazi website, which according to Brennan was the only outlet that would agree to publish it.
 Brennan developed a hatred of his parents for his life of constant pain, stating in an interview for Tortoise Media in 2019, "I don't want to speak for everybody with a disability, but I hate being disabled and I always have".

 Brennan later became a Christian and ceased to believe in encouraging sterilization.
 In 2019, he considered having a child with his wife but maintained that he still believed in genetic testing for prospective parents with disabilities.

 Brennan in the early 2010s identified himself as a libertarian; however, he became increasingly critical of the ideology, arguing that the libertarian approach to 8chan resulted in the creation of a system of feudalism.
+Brennan voted for Ron Paul in the 2012 United States presidential election.
 In 2016, he supported Bernie Sanders for president.

 In August 2019, Brennan said he was studying Tagalog.

+In July 2025, Brennan entered a romantic relationship with his assistant and caretaker Jay Brandstetter, who had moved in with Brennan in Atlantic City, New Jersey.